adamwysocki/js-jest-testing-intro-2/README.md

 # Javascript & React Testing w/ Jest Part 2

 A super basic Next.js/React app with Jest snapshot and unit tests for a Lunch and Learn chat at Leafly.
-Part 2 focuses in Enzyme and react-testing-library
+Part 2 focus is on Enzyme and react-testing-library

 ## Installation